 - Step 1.
 Define bind address.
-The bind address can be defined manually, selected from the available interface addresses, or using variables or links (these possibilities are described in Section 13.1.3, Configuring the connection between MS and MC (p.
-329) in detail). - Step 2.
+The bind address can be defined manually, selected from the available interface addresses, or using variables or links (these possibilities are described in Section 13.1.3, Configuring the connection between ZMS and ZMC (p.
+332) in detail). - Step 2.
 Set waiting time and the number of retries.
-These configure how long MS waits for live communication with the agents and in case the connection cannot be set up, how many times MS attempts to connect to the agents.
+These configure how long ZMS waits for live communication with the agents and in case the connection cannot be set up, how many times ZMS attempts to connect to the agents.
 Use the Wait and Retry fields.

-If you give too low value for waiting time or too high for retry you may overload the system and cause unnecessary network traffic.
+If a too low value is defined for the waiting time or a too high value for retry, it is possible to overload the system and cause unnecessary network traffic.
 Default values are optimal in most cases.